^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diagnosis of chronic esophagitis is based on conducting instrumental research methods and clinical examination of the patient.
+Diagnosis of chronic esophagitis is based on instrumental research methods and clinical examination of the patient.

-Characteristic signs of chronic esophagitis are swelling of the folds of the mucous membrane, uneven contours of the esophagus, the presence of a large amount of mucus.
-In the presence of erosions of the mucous membrane of the esophagus, round or oval stripes of the barium depot measuring 0.5-1.0 cm are found.
+Characteristic signs of chronic esophagitis are swelling of the folds of the mucous membrane, uneven contours of the esophagus, and the presence of a large amount of mucus.
+In the presence of erosions of the mucous membrane of the esophagus, round or oval strips of barium "depot" measuring 0.5-1.0 cm are detected.

-When the peptic ulcer develops, the contrast agent penetrates into the ulcer crater, and a "niche" symptom appears, which is a round or triangular protrusion on the contour of the esophagus shadow.
-The folds of the mucosa of the esophagus converge, converge to a niche (a symptom of fold convergence).
-Sometimes the ulcer of the esophagus is manifested not by a "niche", but by a persistent contrast stain on the inner surface of the esophagus.
-It disappears after taking 1 or 2 sips of water and then again determined after taking each portion of barium.
+When a peptic ulcer develops, a flow of contrast medium into the ulcer crater is detected, and a "niche" symptom appears, which is a round or triangular protrusion on the contour of the esophagus shadow.
+The folds of the esophageal mucosa converge, converge to the niche (symptom of convergence of folds).
+Sometimes an esophageal ulcer is manifested not by a "niche", but by a persistent contrast spot on the inner surface of the esophagus.
+It disappears after taking 1-2 sips of water and is then again determined after taking each portion of barium.

 Esophagoscopy

-When esophagoscopy revealed hyperemia of the mucosa, exudate in the cavity of the esophagus, erosion, small-point hemorrhage.
-The diagnosis of " chronic esophagitis " is specified by a targeted biopsy of the esophagus mucosa followed by a histological examination.
+Esophagoscopy reveals hyperemia of the mucous membrane, exudate in the esophageal cavity, erosions, and small-point hemorrhages.
+The diagnosis of " chronic esophagitis " is clarified by targeted biopsy of the esophageal mucous membrane with subsequent histological examination.

-• I Art. - edema, hyperemia of the mucous membrane, a large amount of mucus.
+• Stage I - swelling, hyperemia of the mucous membrane, large amount of mucus.

-• II century. - the emergence of single erosions on the background of edema, hyperemia of the mucosa of the esophagus.
+• Stage II - the appearance of isolated erosions against the background of edema and hyperemia of the esophageal mucosa.

-• III century. - Numerous erosions and slight bleeding of the mucosa of the esophagus against the background of pronounced edema and hyperemia of the mucosa of the esophagus.
+• Stage III - multiple erosions and mild bleeding of the esophageal mucosa against the background of severe edema and hyperemia of the esophageal mucosa.

-• IV century. - widespread erosion throughout the esophagus, contact (at the touch of the endoscope) bleeding, swelling, hyperemia of the mucosa of the esophagus, the presence of viscous mucus in the form of a plaque, sometimes with a yellowish tinge.
+• Stage IV - erosions spread throughout the esophagus, contact (when touched by the endoscope) bleeding, edema, hyperemia of the esophageal mucosa, the presence of viscous mucus in the form of plaque, sometimes with a yellowish tint.

-The severity of reflux esophagitis is classified by Savary-Miller
+The severity of reflux esophagitis is classified according to Savary-Miller

-In addition, the stages of the flow of reflux esophagitis are distinguished.
+In addition, stages of reflux esophagitis are distinguished.

-• Stage A - moderate hyperemia of the mucosa of the esophagus.
+• Stage A - moderate hyperemia of the esophageal mucosa.

-• Stage B - the formation of visible defects (erosion) with the imposition of fibrin.
+• Stage B – formation of visible defects (erosions) with fibrin deposition.

-These methods allow us to identify the presence of gastroesophageal reflux.
+These methods can detect the presence of gastroesophageal reflux.

-It is used for the diagnosis of chronic esophagitis.
-The test is considered positive and indicates the presence of esophagitis if there is a burning sensation and pain behind the breastbone 15-20 minutes after pouring into the esophagus through a thin probe 0.1 M hydrochloric acid solution at a rate of 15-20 ml per minute.
+Used to diagnose chronic esophagitis.
+The test is considered positive and indicates the presence of esophagitis if a burning sensation and pain behind the breastbone occurs 15-20 minutes after pouring 0.1 M hydrochloric acid solution into the esophagus through a thin tube at a rate of 15-20 ml per minute.

-With the development of erosion or peptic ulcer of the esophagus, occult long-term bleeding is possible, which leads to the development of chronic iron-deficiency anemia in a general blood test.
+With the development of erosions or peptic ulcers of the esophagus, occult prolonged bleeding is possible, which leads to the development of chronic iron deficiency anemia in the general blood test.

 Differential diagnosis of chronic esophagitis

-Differential diagnosis of chronic esophagitis essentially reduces to differential diagnosis of the main symptoms - dysphagia and chest pain, eructations and vomiting.
+Differential diagnosis of chronic esophagitis essentially comes down to differential diagnosis of the main symptoms - dysphagia and chest pain, belching and vomiting.

-Dysphagia is observed not only with esophagitis, but also in a number of other diseases: esophagus cancer, cardiac achalasia, esophageal diverticulum (with diverticulitis), foreign bodies of the esophagus, strictures of the esophagus, scleroderma (systemic), hysteria, inflammatory diseases of the pharynx, larynx; lesions of the nervous system and muscles involved in swallowing.
+Dysphagia is observed not only with esophagitis, but also with a number of other diseases: esophageal cancer, achalasia cardia, esophageal diverticula (with diverticulitis), foreign bodies in the esophagus, esophageal strictures, scleroderma (systemic), hysteria, inflammatory diseases of the pharynx, larynx; lesions of the nervous system and muscles involved in swallowing.

-All these diseases are accompanied by a certain symptomatology.
-Esophagus cancer is a common pathology and accounts for about 80-90% of all diseases of the esophagus.
-Chronic esophagitis, as well as diverticula, scarring strictures of the esophagus (after chemical burns), Plummer-Vinson's syndrome (sideropenic dysphagia) are precancerous diseases.
+All of the above diseases are accompanied by certain symptoms.
+Esophageal cancer is a common pathology and accounts for about 80-90% of all esophageal diseases.
+Chronic esophagitis, as well as diverticula, cicatricial strictures of the esophagus (after chemical burns), Plummer-Vinson syndrome (sideropenic dysphagia) are precancerous diseases.

-Symptoms of esophageal cancer can be divided into three groups: primary, secondary, general.
+Symptoms of esophageal cancer can be divided into three groups: primary, secondary, and general.

 • dysphagia;

-• pain when swallowing (localized behind the sternum);
+• pain when swallowing (located behind the sternum);

 • regurgitation;